UpalBarua/wellup-wdr/basics-of-css.md

-Title: Mastering the CSS Box Model: Understanding Layout Fundamentals
+## Mastering the CSS Box Model: Understanding Layout Fundamentals

 **Introduction:**

-Hello everyone!
-Today, we're delving into one of the fundamental concepts of CSS: the Box Model.
 The Box Model is the foundation of layout design in CSS, governing how elements are sized, spaced, and positioned on a webpage.
-By the end of this lecture, you'll have a solid understanding of the CSS Box Model and how to leverage it to create visually appealing and well-structured web layouts.

 **1. Understanding the CSS Box Model:**